 The microbiome is all the microorganisms (bacteria, fungi, viruses) living in our body.
-An average human being would be made up of 100,000 billion bacteria, which would represent approximately 2 kg of our total weight.
-Clearly we have more bacteria in our body than cells (10 times more to be precise).
+A human being is made up of an average of 100 billion bacteria, which represents about 2 kg of our total weight.
+The balance of our microbiome is essential to our health and to preserve the beauty of our skin.

-Antibiotics, a diet both low in fiber and high in chemical preservatives and cesarean sections are the 4 factors implicated in the weakening of our microbiome.
+Antibiotics, a diet both low in fiber and high in chemical preservatives, cesarean sections and the use of cosmetic products with harmful ingredients are the 4 factors implicated in the weakening of our microbiome.

 BIO means LIFE in Latin.
 ANTI-BIO-TICS (anti-LIFE) kill everything in their path.
 Both good and bad bacteria and some good bacteria never regenerate after taking antibiotics.
 However, their consumption has steadily increased over the past 60 years.
 Too much antibiotics, especially in young children, can therefore weaken our microbiome.